ZENALC/algobot/README.md

 # Contribution

 The project is open-source.
-Please feel free to support it.
-Supporters are always welcome.
+Please feel free to support it as supporters are always welcome.

 # Feature Requests

 For any feature requests, feel free to add a feature request through Github's Issues.
-I would love to hear your ideas and implement them on the application.
+We would love to hear your ideas and implement them on the application.

 # Compatibility